amirhkhalilian/amirhkhalilian.github.io/blog/MaskedNMF.md

 \figenv{}{/assets/blog/maskedNMF/sample_recovered_maskednnmf.png}{width:95%}

 As we can see, by ignoring the missing data, we can exploit the low-rank structure of the original data matrix and recover the missing pixels.
+We can further look at the factors that are found by each algorithm.
+Note that the `W` matrices are of size `16384 x 8` and can be viewed as eight different factor images for each method.
+The factor images from `nnmf` and `masked-nnmf` are

+\figenv{}{/assets/blog/maskedNMF/W_factors_nnmf.png}{width:95%}

+\figenv{}{/assets/blog/maskedNMF/W_factors_maskednnmf.png}{width:95%}

+We see that the method considering the masking better finds the underlying low-rank structure.

 ## A note on implementation in Matlab
 I implemented this algorithm in Matlab and you can find the code [here](https://github.com/amirhkhalilian/masked-nnmf).
 The core solver is the [`masked-nnmf`](https://github.com/amirhkhalilian/masked-nnmf/blob/main/solvers/masked_nnmf.m) function.
 Here is a brief overview of the main iteration.